IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 ## THESIS PAPER GUIDELINES

 For standard formatting, consult
-Master's Thesis and Project Guidelines_March2014 version.pdf and the template
+Master's Thesis and Project Guidelines_March2014 version.pdf, the word templates, as well as [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)

 ### Assignment: The “elevator pitch” / Thesis Statement
 Read [Indiana University's How To Write a Thesis Statement] (http://www.indiana.edu/~wts/pamphlets/thesis_statement.shtml) BEFORE you write your thesis statement.